Geometry-Aware Generation of Adversarial Point Clouds: Generation of Adversarial Point Clouds

 \section{Generation of Adversarial Point Clouds}

-Assume a model $f: \mathcal{X} \rightarrow \mathcal{Y}$ that classifies benign signals.
-Generation of adversarial signals aims to obtain from a benign $\bm{x}$ a crafted malicious $\bm{x}'$ such that $\bm{x}'$ would be misclassified by the model $f(\cdot)$, where the modification from $\bm{x}$ to $\bm{x}'$ is expected to be imperceptible to our humans.
-In the literature of adversarial 2D image generation, there exist generally two settings respectively termed as untargeted attack \cite{goodfellow2014explaining,moosavi2015deepfool,su2019one} and targeted attack \cite{szegedy2013intriguing,rozsa2016adversarial,papernot2015limitations}.
-Assume the true label of $\bm{x}$ be $y \in \mathcal{Y}$, and $\bm{x}$ is correctly classified by $f(\cdot)$, i.e., $f(\bm{x}) = y$.
+In the literature of adversarial 2D images, there exist generally two settings respectively termed as untargeted attack \cite{goodfellow2014explaining,moosavi2015deepfool,su2019one} and targeted attack \cite{szegedy2013intriguing,rozsa2016adversarial,papernot2015limitations}.
+Assume the true label of an image signal $\bm{x}$ is $y \in \mathcal{Y}$, and $\bm{x}$ is correctly classified by $f(\cdot)$, \textit{i.e.}, $f(\bm{x}) = y$.
 Untargeted attack generates an adversarial signal $\bm{x}'$ such that $f(\bm{x}') \neq y$.
 Targeted attack generates $\bm{x}'$ such that $f(\bm{x}') = \hat{y}$, with $\hat{y} \in \mathcal{Y}$ but $\hat{y} \neq y$.
 It is obvious that targeted attack is a more involved task setting than the untargeted one, by crafting specified malicious signals.
 In this work, we focus on the setting of targeted attack for point cloud data, which generates $\mathcal{P}'$ such that $\mathcal{P}'$ is classified as a specified class $\hat{y} \neq y$.

 Technically, we adapt the state-of-the-art framework of C\&W attack \cite{CW} to achieve the goal.
 Let the classification model $f(\cdot)$ be realized by a function $\bm{g}: \mathcal{X} \rightarrow \mathbb{R}^{|\mathcal{Y}|}$, and we have $f(\bm{x}) = \arg\max_{i\in\mathcal{Y}} g_i(\bm{x})$, where $g_i(\cdot)$ takes the $i^{th}$ element of $\bm{g}(\cdot)$.
 When implementing $f(\cdot)$ as a deep classification network, $\bm{g}(\cdot)$ outputs the network logits, \textit{i.e.,} output of the network before the final softmax.
-C\&W attack commonly uses a margin based loss for the misclassification term in the general adversarial objective (\ref{eq:genenalAdvForm}), which gives $C_{Mis}(\bm{x}') = \max\{\max_{i\neq \hat{y}}g_i(\bm{x}') - g_{\hat{y}}(\bm{x}'), 0\}$.
+C\&W attack commonly uses a margin based loss for the misclassification term in the general adversarial objective (\ref{eq:OverallObjective}), which gives $C_{Mis}(\bm{x}') = \max\{\max_{i\neq \hat{y}}g_i(\bm{x}') - g_{\hat{y}}(\bm{x}'), 0\}$.
 This margin based $C_{Mis}(\bm{x}')$ would stop pursuing more malicious signals once $\max_{i\neq \hat{y}}g_i(\bm{x}') - g_{\hat{y}}(\bm{x}') \leq 0$.
 In this work, we use the following misclassification loss to increase the malicious levels possibly achieved by targeted attack of point clouds